mitotic/graphterm/docs/virtual-setup.rst

      the ``gmail_addr`` option during ``ec2launch``, this file would already have been created.)

+ 14. Run the following command in the server graphterm window to display the group access code which should be entered by new users:

+    ``cat ~/.graphterm/gterm_gcode.txt``

+    Distribute this code and a printed copy of :doc:`virtual-lab` to all lab users.

- 14. If using AWS, run the following command on your local graphterm window to list and/or kill your instances:
+ 15. If using AWS, run the following command on your local graphterm window to list and/or kill your instances:

     ``ec2list``